mperzl/ganglia-mod_ibmpower/README.md

-# ganglia-mod_ibmpower
-Ganglia Monitor daemon module ibmpower
+# ganglia-mod_ibmpower: Ganglia Monitor daemon module ibmpower

 This gmond module provides Shared Processor LPAR metrics (IBM POWER5 and higher) on AIX and Linux on Power.